 - Trends and projected changes in the stratospheric polar vortex.

-- Changes in the frequency of extreme weather event (heavy rain, drought, and heatwaves/coldwaves) across North America.
+- Changes in the frequency and intensity of extreme weather events (heavy rain, drought, and heatwaves/coldwaves) across North America.

 Share this page: